Sociology (SOC)

 This hands-on course in which students are given beginning-level opportunities to process, analyze and visualize spatial data and information using commercially-available GIS (Geographic Information Systems) software.
 In the process, they are introduced to the principles of GIS and its usefulness as an analytical tool and as an effective communication technique in addressing global, envrionmental and social science questions.
 The course also explores ethical issues pertaining to confidentiality and privacy when gathering and using GIS data.

-Prerequisite(s): SSC-101 and 2 courses from Natural Science/Math General Education requirements completed.
+Prerequisite(s): SSC 101 and 2 courses from Natural Science/Math General Education requirements completed.

 SOC-398 Community Power & Change (3 credits)